parrondo/deeptrading/README.md

 ## Installation

-If you are Black Belt (BB) then &quot;Quick Way&quot; is your way of installation, else use Detailed Way.
+If you are Black Belt (BB) then &quot;Quick Way&quot; is your way of installation, else use &quot;Detailed Way&quot;.

 What!, wait...Am I a Black Belt?

-Well, if you can use these Jupyter notebooks with Quick Way instructions then sure, you are a BB.
+Well, if you can use these Jupyter notebooks with &quot;Quick Way&quot; instructions then sure, you are a BB.

 ## Quick Way (Black Belt)